 Carrie Niemy, Program Director, Design Initiatives at Enterprise Community Partners

 Stephen Gray, Assistant Professor of Urban Design, Harvard Univ.
 Graduate School of Design

 Jacob Wessel, Public Realm Director, City of Boston

 Giles Li, Executive Director, Boston Chinatown Neighborhood Center

 Sam Aquillano, Executive Director, Design Museum Boston

-Over the course of nine months, participants will build networks and organizational capacity through a series of focused, facilitated curricular modules.
-Each module will be themed around a critical element of place management, such as planning and zoning, tactical urbanism, fundraising, and working with creative producers.
-This curriculum will be guided both by disciplinary experts and by fellow participants, emphasizing peer-to-peer learning as part of the process.
-All participants will be compensated for their time.
+Over the course of nine months, participants built networks and organizational capacity through a series of focused, facilitated curricular modules.
+Each module was themed around a critical element of place management, such as planning and zoning, tactical urbanism, fundraising, and working with creative producers.
+This curriculum was guided both by disciplinary experts and by fellow participants, emphasizing peer-to-peer learning as part of the process.

 In the current planning and development boom, Boston is undergoing dramatic changes.
 Like urban areas across the U.S., Boston is being reshaped by real estate market pressures, demographic shifts, climate change, globalization, and other powerful forces.
 At this pivotal moment, the interests and cultural identity of the city’s neighborhoods are in greatest need of being championed.